 I’ve been covering human rights issues, international development, human stories and West Africa since 2005, for numerous outlets including Voice of America, The Independent, IRIN, The LA Times and Geographical.
-My radio documentaries have been broadcast on BBC Radio 4, and you can also hear my despatches on BBC Radio 4’s From Our Own Correspondent, presented by Kate Adie, and From Our Home Correspondent, presented by Mishal Husain.
+My radio documentaries have been broadcast on BBC Radio 4, and you can hear my despatches on BBC Radio 4’s From Our Own Correspondent, presented by Kate Adie, and From Our Home Correspondent, presented by Mishal Husain.
 I also host a monthly podcast, My New Country, featuring conversations with immigrants to the UK about life, belonging, identity and home.

 As a stringer based in Dakar, Senegal, I covered stories all over West Africa, and I continue to travel to the region, and all over the world, to produce multi-media stories and packages, working in French and English.
-I also provide creative communications consultancy and multi-media content for major international charities and institutions including RNLI International, Plan International, Imperial College London and Plan UK, and for five years was a Global Press Officer covering Africa and emergencies for Plan International.
+For five years I was Global Press Officer covering Africa and emergencies for Plan International.
+As GRIOT, I also provide creative communications consultancy and multi-media content for major international charities and institutions including RNLI International, Plan International, Imperial College London and Plan UK.

 My Daughters of War documentary, filmed in Liberia with Marc Schlossman, was screened at William Hague and Angelina Jolie’s Global Summit To End Sexual Violence in London in July 2014, and at the @StillMoving Film Festival at Grow Brixton in September 2014.
 My short film Cinderellas, reporting on trafficking in Togo, was long-listed for a One World Media Award 2016.
 I was a Guardian Development Journalism Award finalist and the winner of the 2011 BBC Radio 4/Royal Geographical Society Journey of a Lifetime grant, and I have lectured about my travels at the Royal Geographical Society’s Monday Night Lectures.